MahmoodJamshidian/BrainFuck/README.md

 What are the development goals?
 -------------------------------

-- Rebuilding the compiler
+- Rebuilding the Interpreter
 - Pointer System
 - Virtualization System
 - Functional System
+- Compiler System
 - Debug System

 Which of these goals have been completed?
 -----------------------------------------

-- ### Rebuilding the compiler
+- ### Rebuilding the Interpreter

   We know that all programming languages each have their own structure and no programming language is irregular.
   Before I created this repository, I had written a compiler, but it had development problems, because I did not pay attention to the fact that the structures should be defined and then processed.
 That is, in this way: open the source file, scroll over its characters and if its value is equal to **`+`**, do a certain thing, if it is **`-`**, do a certain thing and...